kunalbafna3/adv-java/README.md

-# adv-java
+# Front_End_Clone
-It was a task given as a college curriculum.
+# It was a task given as a college curriculum.
 I worked on Front-End Development.
 I was in early stages of my learning.
 So I cloned the design and made changes accordingly.

 ONLINE BANKING PROJECT REPORT